 What excites you most about your job?

-What do you enjoy most about working at the Trust?
-What could be done better?
+What do you enjoy most about working at the Trust and what do you think could be done better?

 Do you remember any difficult choices in your career path where you really had to think about the direction you took?

 How important is it for women to lift each other up and what does that mean to you?

 I think supporting each other is about providing each other with compassion and understanding, and I think it’s everyone’s responsibility to do that, not just women.

 It’s important to be compassionate, understanding and empowering of other people to enable them to achieve their best.
 To me that means being empathetic and trying to lift each other up so that we can all achieve the very best we can whilst being supportive and kind!

 Are there any women, either in your field or outside of it, who you admire and why?

 I don’t have anyone specific but in general it’s the women around me.
 Women, that despite starting families, or taking career breaks, have still managed to strive in their careers or go on to progress into senior roles.
 It’s the fact, that against all those odds, against all those statistics, those women have still managed to progress through their career.
 Even if it takes a few extra years, they don’t give up.